-The Cold-Blooded Murder of Laci Peterson: Why the Grisly Crime Still Captivates—and Disturbs - E!
+Why the Grisly Murder of Laci Peterson Is Still So Haunting - E!
 Online

 To look at Scott Peterson before Christmas Eve in 2002 was to see a young, handsome family man, a 30-year-old fertilizer salesman living in Modesto, Calif., who was about to become a first-time dad.

-To look at him at almost any time since is to see one thing: a murderer.
+To look at him at almost any time since has been to see something quite different.

-Peterson was resentenced to life in prison on Dec.
-8 for the 2002 murders of his pregnant wife, Laci Peterson, and their unborn son, the culmination of a 15-year effort to get him off of death row.
-The California Supreme Court overturned his death sentence in August 2020 and prosecutors announced in May they would not try to secure another one.
+Scott, now 51, was resentenced to life in prison without the possibility of parole on Dec.
+8, 2021, for the murders of his wife Laci Peterson and their unborn son, the culmination of a 15-year effort to get him off of death row.

-Though Scott, who pleaded not guilty at trial, came off as the opposite of what one might call a sympathetic character as the case unfolded, nor was there any cause célèbre clamor for a Making a Murderer-style reexamination of the justice system that convicted him, his legal team has busily been trying to spare his life and get him a new trial.
-For now, his advocates are happy with this win, arguing successfully on appeal that the trial judge erred when he dismissed potential jurors who voiced opposition to capital punishment before fully questioning them about whether they'd be able to impose it in this case.

-All the while, the sordid specifics of the crime and the chillingly normal-seeming man who was found guilty of first-degree murder remain morbidly fascinating 19 years after Laci's death.

-"I..I was staggered by it.
-I had no idea it was coming."

-Which ultimately makes sense if you take the portrait painted of the man in the wake of his wife's murder at face value.
+He lost his bid for a new trial, however, a judge ruling Dec.
+20, 2022—almost 20 years to the day after Laci disappeared—that though a juror had provided answers to a court questionnaire that were "false in certain respects," she was not "motivated by pre-existing or improper bias" and her presence on the jury didn't prevent Scott from getting a fair trial, according to documents obtained by NBC Bay Area.

+Scott filed a new petition for habeas corpus in April, his defense team arguing in their latest appeal that there was evidence to support the theory Laci was killed when she walked in on burglars Dec.
+24, 2002, after her husband had left the house for the day.

-It was Laci's stepfather who first reported her missing after she vanished on Dec.
+It was Laci's stepfather, Ron Grantski, who first reported her missing after she vanished on Dec.
 24, 2002, amid the hustle and bustle of Christmas preparations.

 Scott told police that his 27-year-old wife, who was 8 months pregnant with a boy they'd already named Conner, had been planning on walking their golden retriever at a nearby park when he last saw her, before he left to go fishing at the Berkeley Marina.

-Laci's purse was at home.
-The dog, leash attached, had since been found by a neighbor and returned to the Petersons' yard.
+He had left her a voicemail later that day, telling her he was on his way home.

 By Dec.
 28, family and friends were offering a $125,000 reward for Laci's safe return, missing person fliers papered the town, the FBI was called in to assist local authorities and the search expanded to comb 4,000 acres of wetlands along the Stanislaus, Tuolumne and San Joaquin rivers.
 On New Year's Eve more than 1,000 people attended a candlelight vigil.